KBNLresearch/ipmlab/doc/userGuide.md

 The folder contains the following items:

 - file *manifest.csv* - a comma-delimited text file that will contain basic metadata about each carrier
-- file *batch.log* - a log file with detailed information on all sub-processes that are run as part of Iromlab
+- file *batch.log* - a log file with detailed information on all sub-processes that are run as part of Ipmlab
 - folder *jobs* -->